Former 49er All-American Greg Magee enters his second year as an assistant coach at Long Beach State where he oversees the horizontal jumps.

-Magee returns to his alma mater after serving as an assistant coach at San Bernardino Valley College (2012-13) and Riverside Community College (2007-12).
+Magee returned to his alma mater after serving as an assistant coach at San Bernardino Valley College (2012-13) and Riverside Community College (2007-12).
 During his tenure as an assistant, he saw nine of his athletes qualify for the National Junior College Athletic Association championships, and guided two of them to national titles.
 Magee also tutored 23 NJCAA All-Americans.

 While at RCC, Magee helped lead the men's team to four state titles.
 Under his guidance, the Tigers also had five individual state champions in the horizontal jumps (4 long jump, 1 triple jump).